 Robert Cabral »

-Robert is a native Rhode Islander, and landscape designer at Stimon’s Princeton studio.
+Robert is a native Rhode Islander, and landscape designer at STIMSON’s Princeton studio.
 At Stimson, Robert contributes to a variety of projects including a campus plan for Northeastern University’s Coastal Sustainability Institute, a design for the Florence Griswold Museum, a commercial development in the Boston area, and a residence in Michigan.

-Prior to joining Stimson, Robert worked at Tom Leader Studio on projects at Stanford University GSB and School of Medicine, US diplomatic facilities, and a winning competition entry for the Kunming Wujiaba City Center.
+Prior to joining STIMSON, Robert worked at Tom Leader Studio on projects at Stanford University GSB and School of Medicine, US diplomatic facilities, and a winning competition entry for the Kunming Wujiaba City Center.
 Robert received his BA from Tulane University, and Masters degrees in both landscape architecture and urban planning from the University of Michigan, where he received the ASLA Certificate of Honor for his graduate work.

 Stephen Carrolla »